tenchi-security/zanshin-cli/README.md

 #### `zanshin organization member list`

-Lists the members of organization this user has direct access to.
+List the members of an organization the user has direct access to.

 **Usage**: